AlexaH88/gamer-guild/README.md

 ### ***Fixed Bugs***

 #### Event Date Bug:
-- When editing an event the date field was not populated with the date the user added when creating the event.
-On further inspection in the console, this error was caused by the date format not being the same as the form required:
+- When editing an event on the EventEditForm the date field was not populated with the existing date previously created by the user via the EventCreateForm.

+- On further inspection in the console, this error was caused by the date format not being the same as the form required, as I had applied a DATE_FORMAT in the back-end API settings to make the date more human-friendly and readable e.g. 01/05/2023.
 ![Event Dates Bug](./docs/readme/images/testing/bug_date_events.png)

 - As [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) states, this format comes from the browser and can not be changed.

+- In order to avoid this issue, the date format was reverted to the required `yyyy-MM-dd` format.
+As a future implementation, a workaround could be to convert the format from one to the other with JavaScript as required.

 ### ***Known Bugs***